beboyle/jsFns/README.md

 # jsFns
-A library of the various javascript functions used in my projects
+A library of the various javascript functions used in my projects.
+This repository just catalogs the various groups of functions, and lists them in summary form.
+Actual source code and more detailed documentation can be found in individual repositories for each.

 ## dateFns

 ## stringFns